Capacites/ros2_modbus/README.md

 * **`state`** ([ros_modbus_msgs/State])

-	Publishes the node state in a custom message:
+	Publishes the node state in a custom message, the state will be published on timer and on event:

 		std_msgs/Header header            # header info
 		bool state                        # Data validity